Fragrant Sumac is a bushy perennial shrub, growing up to 7 feet high but 10 foot is attainable Thickets are formed from

-Flowers: Individual perfect flowers are small (about 1/8 inch wide), bright yellow with a bell shaped hypanthium, 5 spatula shaped petals that have rounded tips, a light greenish-yellow calyx with 5 pointed lobes which are united at their base, much shorter than the petals, and the entire flower on a short stalk.
-The inside of the corolla throat is hairy, the style is 3-parted, stamens number 5 and have short yellow anthers.
+Flowers: Individual flowers are small (about 1/8 inch wide), bright yellow with a bell shaped hypanthium, 5 spatula shaped petals that have rounded tips, a light greenish-yellow calyx with 5 pointed lobes which are united at their base, much shorter than the petals, and the entire flower on a short stalk.
+The inside of the corolla throat is hairy.
+The staminate (sterile) flowers have 5 stamens placed alternate with the 5 petals.
+The filaments are yellowish green, the anthers yellow, oblong, with 2 cells.
+The sterile flowers have a smaller but imperfect ovary.
+The pistillate flowers have a larger ovoid 1-celled ovary with 3 short styles.
+Fertile flowers usually show stamens that are functionally sterile and shorter than those in the staminate flowers.

-Fruit: At maturity the flowers produce a bright red, up to 1/4 inch, densely hairy drupe containing a single smooth reddish-brown oval to bean shaped nutlet.
+Fruit: At maturity the flowers produce a bright red, up to 1/4 inch diameter, densely hairy drupe containing a single smooth reddish-brown oval to bean shaped nutlet.
 These fruits provide winter food for Wild Turkey, grouse, wintering birds, and active small mammals.
 The foliage is not very palatable for most animals.

 Habitat: As the plant usually does not grow as high as the other sumacs it can be used as a high ground cover, although as noted in the first paragraph, older specimens can exceed "high ground cover" expectations.
 It tolerates both sun and open shade and is found in the open woods and prefers mesic to dry moisture conditions.
 Like the other sumacs, fire will generate vigorous growth.
 Roots will frequently send up suckers.
 It can be propagated from root cuttings and cultivars are available from the nursery trade.
 It is not native to Minnesota but grows well in the central and southern part of the state.